Thomas Clarkson (Upper Canada): Return to Canada

 In 1864, with economic prospects in Milwaukee worsening, Thomas became an assignee in bankruptcy for the province and contributed substantially toward early accounting practices in Canada.
 This company, Clarkson, Hunter and Company, became the foundation for the accounting firm Clarkson Gordon & Co.
 By 1872, Thomas had suffered a paralytic stroke and was unable to continue operating the grain storage elevator he had purchased in 1869, his work with the Produce Merchants Exchange, nor his assignee business.

 Death and legacy

 Clarkson died in Toronto in 1874 soon after suffering a stroke in 1872.
 His son, Edward Roper Curzon Clarkson, would grow Thomas’ trustee and receivership business into Clarkson Gordon to one of the largest accounting firms in Canada until its merger with Ernst & Young in the 1980s.
 ERC was a pioneer corporate rescues in Canada, eventually convincing the financial institutions who sought his counsel in winding-up to allow him to operate the business as a going concern.
 ERC was, by 1898, "Charged with the management of three-fourths of the large estates wound up in the Province of Ontario for many past years.
 [A] life member of Ionic Lodge A.F. & A.M, a member of the Board of Directors of the Credit Foncier Franco-Canadien Loan Co, a director of the Consolidated Land & Investment Co and of Might's Directory Company."

+Family and personal life

+In all, Thomas married three wives and had twenty-one children.
+Only 16 survived childhood.

+Much of Thomas' life is marked by tragedy.
+Two of his wives died in childbirth.
+His first son died in 1823 during child birth.
+Upon remarrying two of his youngest children died of scarlet fever in February 1844.
+His wife had died less than a year before.
+In 1852, less than a month after the birth of his first son with his new wife, his eldest son from the previous marriage, Henry James, drown after the carriage carrying all of his children careened into the Don River.